-SAE London Game Art Animation student Chris Woods has won the Games Animation category of Grads in Games’ Search for a Star awards.
+SAE London student Chris Woods who’s studying Game Art & Animation has won the Games Animation category of Grads in Games’ Search for a Star awards.

 The Aardvark Swift awards initiative is a celebration of emerging talent within the games industry, which also recognises exemplary creative media education providers (naming SAE as one of the leading Games education institutes).

 Chris’ victory follows the news that he was selected as a finalist alongside students from other institutions including Plymouth College of Art, the University of Portsmouth, Escape Studios, and Staffordshire University.

 Chris said: “I was a bit shocked at first when I found out I’d won, but once it sunk in fully I felt great!
 It’s definitely given me a big confidence boost in finding a job in the games industry, the whole team at Grads in Games have been really nice and friendly.
 I’ll reiterate that any students thinking of taking part next year should definitely give it a go as it’s a great opportunity to build your experience, produce another piece of work for your portfolio, and get feedback from industry professionals.
 Also a massive thanks to Amil my lecturer and the rest of my class for helping to make my time at SAE so much fun, even in the current lockdown situation!”

 For his submission, Chris used a Space Mech Soldier rig to create four different animation states to fit the brief.
 These states were ‘Idle’ (where the Soldier looks around as he hoists his gun into the air); ‘Powering Up’ (where the soldier dives into a forward roll to get into a low, kneeling attack position); ‘Release’ (where a volley of shots is released towards the target) and ‘Recovery’ (where the soldier climbs back to his feet with a flashy reload of his gun).